 Click here to register with the IRS for a signing code.

 According to the IRS, putting the wrong name on a tax form is one of the most common errors.
 It happens when your name changes via marriage, divorce or another reason, and the new name doesn’t match what’s in the IRS system.

-There may not be enough time before this year’s filing to notify the Social Security Administration, IRS, your state motor vehicle department and get your name changed officially in all the records, so it may be safer to use your “old” name for your 2021 taxes and start the name change paperwork after April 15th.
+There may not be enough time before this year’s filing to notify the Social Security Administration, IRS, your state motor vehicle department and get your name changed officially in all the records, so it may be safer to use your “old” name for your 2022 taxes and start the name change paperwork after April 15th for next year.

 What’s your number: